flipkart-incubator/flux/README.md

 # Flux
 Flux is an asynchronous, scalable, optionally multi-tenant & distributed and reliable state machine based orchestrator.
-Flux can be used to build reactive apps that are stateful and workflows.
+Flux can be used to build Workflows and Reactive apps that are stateful.

 ## Releases
 | Release | Date | Description |